-The board was designed for industrial applications and can be installed in 16-or 8-bit PC/104 bus socket.
-Each I/O line is buffered and capable of sourcing 32mA or sinking 64mA (depending on the drivers chosen).
-The board contains two Programmable Peripheral Interface (PPI) chips of type 8255-5 to provide a computer interface to 48 I/O lines.
-There are three 8-bit ports A, B, and C per PPI.
-Each 8-bit port can be software configured to function as either inputs or latched outputs.
+This board was designed for industrial applications and can be installed in a 16 bit or 8 bit PC/104 bus socket.
+Each I/O line is buffered and capable of sourcing 32mA or sinking 64mA.
+The board contains two Programmable Peripheral Interface (PPI) chips of type 82C55 to provide a computer interface to 48 I/O lines.
+There are three 8 bit ports: A, B, and C per PPI.
+Each 8 bit port can be configured by software to function as either inputs or latched outputs.
 Port C can also be configured as four inputs and four outputs.
 Pull-ups on the board assure that there are no erroneous outputs at power up.
+Pull-downs for any port can be installed at the factory on request.